anhtudo1209/Code-Battle-Arena/backend/exercises/106-choosing-shoes/problem.md

 Determine the minimum number of shoes Viet must take out in the worst-case scenario to always get one matching pair.

 ## Input
-A single positive integer `n` (n ≤ 100), representing the number of pairs of shoes Viet has.
+A single positive integer `n`, representing the number of pairs of shoes Viet has.

 ## Output
 A single positive integer: the number of shoes that must be taken out to always have one matching pair.